U3DC/MGS-ContextMenu/Assets/MGS-ContextMenu/Readme.txt

   [Achieve]
     ContextMenuType : Type to classify ContextMenu.

-    ContextMenuUI : Manage the context menu UI(UGUI).
+    ContextMenuUI : Control the context menu UI(UGUI).

     ContextMenuTrigger : Trigger of context menu, show context menu on mouse right button click on the target gameobject.

-    ContextMenuAgent : Agent of context menu, achieve the actions of context menu item is clicked.
+    ContextMenuAgent : Agent of context menu, achieve the action of context menu item is clicked.

     In fact, this plugin just build a frame of context menu, you need